ROSEN, TOP RANKED GLOBAL INVES - GuruFocus.com

-NEW YORK, Feb.
-14, 2023 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, continues its investigation of potential securities claims on behalf of shareholders of Provident Bancorp, Inc. ( PVBC) resulting from allegations that Provident may have issued materially misleading business information to the investing public.
+WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of Enovix Corporation ( ENVX) between February 22, 2021 and January 3, 2023, both dates inclusive (the “Class Period”), of the important March 7, 2023 lead plaintiff deadline.

-SO WHAT: If you purchased Provident securities you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.
-The Rosen Law Firm is preparing a class action seeking recovery of investor losses.
+SO WHAT: If you purchased Enovix securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.

+WHAT TO DO NEXT: To join the Enovix class action, go to https://rosenlegal.com/submit-form/?case_id=10931 or call Phillip Kim, Esq. toll-free at 866-767-3653 or email [email protected] or [email protected] for information on the class action.
+A class action lawsuit has already been filed.
+If you wish to serve as lead plaintiff, you must move the Court no later than March 7, 2023.
+A lead plaintiff is a representative party acting on behalf of other class members in directing the litigation.

+DETAILS OF THE CASE: According to the lawsuit, throughout the Class Period, defendants overstated Enovix’s ability to produce batteries at scale, touting the Company’s “meaningful progress” in scaling up its manufacturing facility, and its being positioned to deliver batteries ahead of competitions, despite its continued manufacturing issues.

 Follow us for updates on LinkedIn: https://www.linkedin.com/company/the-rosen-law-firm, on Twitter: https://twitter.com/rosen_firm or on Facebook: https://www.facebook.com/rosenlawfirm/.